bsimps3/labs-1/cash/README.md

 <!-- http://mypieceofthe31415927.blogspot.com/2014/04/whats-wrong-with-these-us-coins.html -->
 ![US coins](coins.jpg)

 When making change, odds are you want to minimize the number of coins you're dispensing for each customer, lest you run out (or annoy the customer!).
+Right now there's actually a national coin shortage... so we've got to help solve it.
 Fortunately, computer science has given cashiers everywhere ways to minimize numbers of coins due: greedy algorithms.

 According to the National Institute of Standards and Technology (NIST), a greedy algorithm is one "that always takes the best immediate, or local, solution while finding an answer.
 Greedy algorithms find the overall, or globally, optimal solution for some optimization problems, but may find less-than-optimal solutions for some instances of other problems."